Mapping classes of Real Rational Surface Automorphisms: Pseudo-Anosov maps on

-\begin{rem} A homeomorphism $\hat F_8$ on a cut surface $\hat X_n$ is pseudo-Anosov with the stretch factor $\lambda_8\approx 1.17628$, which is the Lehmer's number $L_\lambda$, the known smallest Salem number.
+\begin{rem} The homeomorphism $\hat F_8$ on a cut surface $\hat X_8$ is pseudo-Anosov with the stretch factor $\lambda_8\approx 1.17628$, which is the Lehmer's number $L_\lambda$, the known smallest Salem number.
 The minimal polynomial $L(t)$ of the Lehmer's number is called the Lehmer's polynomial:

 The Lehmer's number has fascinating applications across a diverse range of mathematical areas.
-For example, it appears in the Alexander polynomial for $(-2,3,7)$ pretzel knot and represents the smallest growth rate of a hyperbolic polygonal reflection group \cite{Hironaka:2001}.
-It also holds the smallest leading eigenvalue among all essential elements in the Coxeter group $W_n$, $n\ge10$ \cite{McMullen:2002}.
+For example, it appears in the Alexander polynomial for the $(-2,3,7)$ pretzel knot and represents the smallest growth rate of a hyperbolic polygonal reflection group \cite{Hironaka:2001}.
+It also holds the smallest leading eigenvalue among all essential elements in the Coxeter group $W(E_n)$ corresponding to the Coxeter diagram $E_n$ with $n\ge10$ \cite{McMullen:2002}.
 Additionally, it signifies the smallest entropy among all (compact, complex) surface automorphisms with positive entropy \cite{McMullen:2007}.

 Bedford and Kim \cite{Bedford-Kim:2006} constructed an automorphism on a rational surface with the entropy $\log L_\lambda$.
 McMullen \cite{McMullen:2016} achieved a similar goal on a $K3$ surface, and Diller and Kim \cite{Diller-Kim} constructed an automorphism on a real rational surface with the same entropy $\log L_\lambda$.